halide/Halide/python_bindings/readme.md

 - P2) Python code is not compiled/tested together with C++ codebase
 - P3) Albeit SWIG is ment to provide "automagic" conversion, current code base has explicit code for every class (and class member) of interest
 - P4) Old swig bindings `__init__.py` file has a lot of "python magic" to get things running, code is spread around multiple pieces (`py_util.cpp`, `cHalide.i`, and `__init__.py`)
-- P5) Old swig python bindings stopped working at all
+- P5) Old swig python bindings did not work anymore (swig issues, compilation issues)

 The boost python approach helps because:
 - a) P1 is solved out of the box, since no C++ parsing is involved